ArminJo/Arduino-BlueDisplay/README.md

 ### Version 2.1.0
 - Arduino Due support added.
-- New command `FUNCTION_CLEAR_DISPLAY_OPTIONAL` to enable resynchronization of slow displays.
+- New command `FUNCTION_CLEAR_DISPLAY_OPTIONAL` to enable resynchronizations of slow displays.
 Used by SimpleTouchScreenDSO.

 ### Version 2.0.0
 - ESP32 and ESP8266 support added.
 External BT module required for ESP8266.